 Normally, with dynamic DNS, the DNS server is set by the provider during the establishment of the Internet connection and the local file /etc/resolv.conf is adjusted automatically.
-This behavior is achieved by way of the sysconfig variable MODIFY_RESOLV_CONF_DYNAMICALLY, which is set to YES.
-Set this variable to NO with the YaST sysconfig editor (see Section 28.3.1, "Changing the System Configuration Using the YaST sysconfig Editor" (page 424)).
+This behavior is controlled in the file /etc/ sysconfig/network/config with the sysconfig variable MODIFY\RESOLV\CONF\DYNAMICALLY, which is set to "yes".
+Set this variable to "no" with the YaST sysconfig editor (see Section 8.3.1, "Changing the System Configuration Using the YaST sysconfig Editor" (page 190)).
 Then enter the local DNS server in the file /etc/resolv.conf with the IP address 127.0.0.1 for localhost.
 This way Squid can always find the local name server when it starts.

 To make the provider's name server accessible, enter it in the configuration file /etc/named.conf under forwarders along with its IP address.
-With dynamic DNS, this can be achieved automatically during connection establishment by setting the sysconfig variable MODIFY_NAMED_CONF_DYNAMICALLY to YES.
+With dynamic DNS, this can be achieved automatically during connection establishment by setting the sysconfig variable MODIFY\NAMED\CONF\DYNAMICALLY to YES.